Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Related Work

-\citet{artetxe2017unsupervised, lample2017unsupervised} train \textsc{unmt} models with monolingual data only, using denoising auto-encoding \cite{vincent2008extracting} and online back-translation \cite{sennrich2015improving} as training objectives.
+\textbf{Transfer learning for \textsc{unmt}.} The field of \textsc{unmt} has recently experienced tremendous progress. \citet{artetxe2017unsupervised, lample2017unsupervised} train \textsc{unmt} models with monolingual data only, using denoising auto-encoding \cite{vincent2008extracting} and online back-translation \cite{sennrich2015improving} as training objectives.
 This approach is successful for languages with high-quality, large, comparable data.
 When these conditions are not met, though, \textsc{unmt} provides near-zero scores \cite{neubig-hu-2018-rapid}. \textsc{unmt} is further improved when initialized with a cross-lingual pretrained model, trained on large corpora \cite{lample2019cross,song2019mass}.
-However, many languages have only limited monolingual data available, a setting where \textsc{unmt} is not effective \cite{guzman2019flores}.
+However, many languages have only limited monolingual data available, a setting where \textsc{unmt} is not effective \cite{guzman2019flores}. \citet{sun2020self}, whose work is close to our work in motivation, train a \textsc{unmt} model for an \textsc{hmr}-\textsc{lmr} language pair.
+Iteratively, every subset (e.g. $10$\%) of \textsc{hmr} and all \textsc{lmr} data is backtranslated and the pseudo-parallel corpus is added to the training process.
+Just like \textsc{xlm}, this training procedure needs to run from scratch for every new language pair.
+By contrast, our method fine-tunes a monolingual pretrained \textsc{lm} for \textsc{unmt}, so it is computationally faster and simpler.

 \textbf{Vocabulary.} Transferring a pretrained model (\textit{source}) to a new model (\textit{target}) requires the use of a shared vocabulary \cite{nguyen-chiang-2017-transfer}. \citet{kim-etal-2019-effective} propose a linear alignment of the source and target model embeddings using an unsupervised dictionary.
 However, when the embeddings of the two models do not have enough overlapping strings, dictionary induction might fail \cite{sogaard-etal-2018}. \citet{dynamicvoc} transfer a source \textsc{nmt} model to a target \textsc{nmt} model (e.g. De-En to Nl-En).
 To enable transfer, they overwrite the source vocabulary with the target vocabulary.
 By contrast, we keep the union of the two vocabularies.
 We fine-tune a pretrained monolingual \textsc{lm} to an \textsc{lmr} language, to initialize an \textsc{nmt} model.
 Thus, we need the vocabularies of both languages.